The ultimate 10-Point checklist for buying a digital picture frame

 Display size

-If you want to mount your digital picture frame on the wall, I would recommend opting for 21 inches as the smallest size.
+If you want to mount your digital picture frame on the wall, I recommend opting for 21 inches as the smallest size.
 From there, you can go to much larger screen sizes, like, e.g., Samsung’s The Frame at 65 inches.

 I like the size range of 24 to 30 inches for a living room environment.
-But I am also impressed by the ultra-large screens, but it is crucial to have enough space so that people don’t sit or stand too close to the display.
+I am also impressed by the ultra-large screens, but it is crucial to have enough space so people don’t sit or stand too close to the display.

 If you are looking for a simple stand-up picture frame to put on a desk, there are plenty of smaller screen sizes available, like, e.g., the NIX digital photo frame collection.